International Baccalaureate (IB)

 I am currently an IB student

-If you are an International Baccalaureate (IB) student, then you have embarked on one of the most rigorous and exciting secondary education programmes worldwide.
+If you are an International Baccalaureate (IB) student, then you have embarked on one of the most rigorous and exciting secondary education programs worldwide.
 This means that you are well-prepared for success in college, and not only.

 What IB credentials does AUBG accept?